Article verified for Release 15.1 on December 8, 2025.

 In this scenario:

-- Now, suppose you heed the warning and stop violating the rules after it’s displayed; you will be able to continue the test.
-However, if you continue to violate within the next 3 minutes, the system will automatically terminate your exam attempt.
+- Now, suppose you heed the warning and stop violating the rules after it’s displayed; you can continue the test.
+However, if you continue to violate the rules within the next 3 minutes, the system will automatically terminate your test attempt.